rlseaton/superdogpit/README.md

 **Note:** The list and reward commands only take into consideration **cards in your decks**.
 So you must put cards into decks before checking your progress or collecting your reward!
 Otherwise it won't know you own them!

 **Note:** Be careful because the reward command can, and will, eat "shiny" versions of cards.
 These are no different from non-shiny cards, but players may value them more!

+---

+# Dogpit: Unleashed
+The Dogpit: Unleashed Minecraft server is a private server for the Dogpit Discord channel.
+It's running the **Attack of the B-Team** modpack from Technic.
+Unlike Dogpit, which is a collection of Spigot plugins, Dogpit: Unleashed is a truly modded server, and therefore requires a special client to play.
+The modpack is a curated collection of mods managed by the good folks at Technic.

+*Keep in mind that this modpack runs on a very old version of Minecraft: 1.6.4.
+So many of the new features you might be accustomed to in 1.15.x may be missing or implemented by a mod in a different way.*

+## Unleash Yourself and Face to Bloodshed
+The easiest way to connect to Dogpit: Unleashed is to use the **Technic Launcher** available at: [https://www.technicpack.net/download](https://www.technicpack.net/download)

+Once you've downloaded and installed the Launcher (or just downloaded the portable version), start it up and login with your usual Minecraft credentials.

+Click the **"Modpacks"** tab at the top of the launcher window.
+In the modpack list on the left, find the one named **"Attack of the B-Team"** and click it.
+You can then install the modpack using the "Install" button on the bottom-right.

+This takes care of making sure you have all the right mods in all the right places, and manages individual modpack installations for you.
+It really does take a lot of the hassle out of connected to a modded server.

+From this point forward, connecting to and playing on the Dogpit: Unleashed server works exactly like any other Minecraft experience.

+## Mooooooooods
+You can find a list of all mods in use by Attack of the B-Team here: [https://www.technicpack.net/modpack/attack-of-the-bteam.552556/mods](https://www.technicpack.net/modpack/attack-of-the-bteam.552556/mods)

+Listing every single feature from every single mod is out of the scope of this document.
+There's just waaaaaaaaay too much.

+Instead, this document will occasionally be updated with some of the more frequently used, or frequently confusing, features.
+Most of the mods listed in the link above have their own wikis where you can find all sorts of information on how to use them.
+Remember: ***just because a mod is in use doesn't mean you have to use it***.
+Feel free to do whatever you want, play however you want, and don't feel forced to use all the mods.
+You are, in fact, *unleashed*, after all.

+## Minimap
+Dogpit: Unleashed does not have a Dynmap map like the regular Dogpit server.
+Instead, at any time, you can press **m** to bring up your own minimap.

+You can set your own markers/waypoints by right-clicking the minimap.
+It's pretty nifty!

+The mod in use is called **MapWriter** and you can learn more about it at [https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1286882-mapwriter-an-open-source-mini-map](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1286882-mapwriter-an-open-source-mini-map).